Skip to main content

 Before you file, capture your classification decision and residency notes in the Tax Residency Tracker so your records are easier to defend later.

-Treat each royalty stream as a managed asset, not a one-time payment.
-In practice, a "CEO mindset" here just means making deliberate decisions about income activity that is regular, continuous, and profit-seeking, instead of waiting until filing season to react.
+Each royalty stream is a managed asset — it generates recurring income, carries ongoing compliance obligations, and benefits from year-round decisions rather than filing-season reactions.
+In practice, a "CEO mindset" here just means making deliberate decisions about income activity that is regular, continuous, and profit-seeking.

 An IP asset is the thing generating royalties, such as a copyright, patent, or trademark.
 In this tax-and-compliance context, "asset protection" means keeping the records that substantiate income, deductions, and credits.